10 Communication Exercises to Strengthen Your Relationship

 Why Communication is the Cornerstone of Healthy Relationships

 You’ve probably heard this before: communication is everything.
+Open communication is especially important, as it builds trust and helps maintain a healthy relationship by encouraging honest and transparent exchanges.
 But why?
 Simply put, it’s the glue that holds relationships together.
 When you communicate well, you build trust.
 You resolve conflicts without tearing each other down.
 And most importantly, you create a safe space to be heard, seen, and understood.

 Signs of Poor Communication